spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/README.md

 **Source**

-* This lesson topic was dirived from the following source.
-For a more complete content you may refer to the source:
+* This lesson topic was dirived in part from the following source (**Programming Logic & Design).

+* For more complete topic content you may refer to the original content via the source below:

 ![](/01_pseudocode/assets/source.png)